cicmen35/scrapeGram/README.md

-# NodeScrape
+# Site scraper

-A Firebase Cloud Functions project for scraping metadata and images from web pages, including Instagram, using Node.js.
+Firebase Cloud Functions project for scraping metadata and images from web pages, including Instagram, using Node.js.

+> **Note:** This project is for educational/demo purposes.
+For production use, ensure all credentials are secured and scraping complies with target site terms of service.

 ## Features